vicheanak/unilever-life/README.md

 ## Providers

-The Super Starter comes with some basic implementations of common providers.
+The Unilever Life - Perfect Store comes with some basic implementations of common providers.

 ### User